ShopBonsai/interview-test-data-ml/README.md

 This is my solution to the recommendation tast (as described below).
 Run recsys.py to generate the desired csv file which contains ratings for each user-product pair, i.e. a 4363 x 3677 matrix of ratings.
-A compressed version of the csv file is included on this repo.
+A zipped version of the csv file is included on this repo (sorry for the inconvenience!).
 Refer to the notebook for a detailed outline of the solution.

 ================================================